Metallurgy: Thermal spraying

 Thermal spraying techniques are another popular finishing option, and often have better high temperature properties than electroplated coatings.
-Thermal spraying, also known as a spray welding process, is an industrial coating process that consists of a heat source (flame or other) and a coating material that can be in a powder or wire form, which is melted then sprayed on the surface of the material being treated at a high velocity.
-The spray treating process is known by many different names such as HVOF (High Velocity Oxygen Fuel), plasma spray, flame spray, arc spray and metalizing.
+Thermal spraying, also known as a spray welding process, is an industrial coating process that consists of a heat source (flame or other) and a coating material; the coating can be in a powder or wire form, either of which is melted and then sprayed at a high velocity onto the surface of the material being treated.
+The spray treating process is known by many different names such as HVOF (high velocity oxygen fuel), plasma spray, flame spray, arc spray and metalizing.

 Electroless deposition

-Electroless deposition (ED) or electroless plating is defined as the autocatalytic process through which metals and metal alloys are deposited onto nonconductive surfaces.These nonconductive surfaces include plastics, ceramics, and glass etc., which can then become decorative, anti-corrosive, and conductive depending on their final functions.
+Electroless deposition (ED) or electroless plating is defined as the autocatalytic process, through which metals and metal alloys are deposited onto nonconductive surfaces.
+These nonconductive surfaces include plastics, ceramics, glass, etc., which can then become decorative, anti-corrosive, and conductive, depending on the method of deposition and the designed use.
 Electroless deposition is a chemical processes that create metal coatings on various materials by autocatalytic chemical reduction of metal cations in a liquid bath.